 We are deeply grateful for our many generous donors, including Mick and Blanca Bernasek, Maureen Earley, Judith Everson, Donald and Patricia Graham, Rose Jumper, Chris and Denny Kirchgesner, Bill and Lovell Legg, Candace Mueller, Cheryl and Mark Pence, Maggie and Darrell Schaver, Judy and Harvey Stephens, Jane Treadwell, Penny Wollan-Kriel and many anonymous donors.

-Donations have also been made in honor of the Susan and Peter White family and Candace Mueller and in loving memory of Matthew Chaiklin, Bruce Fischberg, Jack Kriel, Sam Million, Donald Post, Kathy Smith, Nellie Staley and Lee Webster.
+Donations have also been made in honor of Maureen Earley, Candace Mueller and the Susan and Peter White family and in loving memory of Matthew Chaiklin, Bruce Fischberg, Jack Kriel, Sam Million, Donald Post, Kathy Smith, Nellie Staley and Lee Webster.

 For more information about dancing with us, volunteering with us, or donating to our group